AlineCoutinho/site/content/project/R Tutorials/index.md

 ---

 These tutorials were designed as complementary materials for my courses in Sociology.
-They include information about R and RStudio installation, libraries and packages, anb entry- level principles and procedures of data analysis and visualization.
+They include information about R and RStudio installation, libraries and packages, and entry- level principles and procedures of data summary, analysis and visualization.
 The goals of these turotials are:

  - To help students set R and RStudio in their desktops;
  - To explain basic R syntax;
  - To initiate students with data wrangling;
  - To improve skills in data visualization and data interpretation;
- - learn how to produce R Markdown output (HTML, LaTeX/PDF, Word, and PowerPoint) in the form of customizable reports.
+ - To learn how to produce R Markdown output (HTML, LaTeX/PDF, Word, and PowerPoint) in the form of customizable reports.